 Any Titan console can act as backup for any other console, they do not have to be the same model.
-For example you could run a laptop with T3 as backup.
+For example you could run Titan Mobile as backup.
 You can also in an emergency use the screen on a TNP to operate.